 |Average Cost (Tax Basis)|

-- Divide the cumulative tax cost (the sum of all investments made prior to the sale) by the total shares in the account to determine the average cost per share:
+- Separate out the covered shares from the noncovered shares and determine the average cost for each group by dividing the cumulative cost of those shares in each group (the sum of all investments in each group made prior to the sale) by the total number of shares in the respective groups to find their average costs per share:

 $11,723.06 cumulative tax cost ÷ 627.7 shares = $18.68 average cost per share